Synthefy-Nori-V1 — Replaces XGBoost

 A tenth of the size of the model it beats.

-6M parameters, ~22 MB on disk, versus TabPFN-3 at 58.3M — with higher mean R².
+6M parameters versus TabPFN-3 at 58.3M — with higher mean R².
 The diamonds regression (16K rows) runs end to end in ~2.8 seconds on a single GPU.

 Teaser — Thinking Mode